 Bed Bath & Beyond (BBBY) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the home goods retailer had lost 27.31% over the past month, lagging the Retail-Wholesale sector's loss of 5.31% and the S&P 500's loss of 0.83% in that time.
+Prior to today's trading, shares of the home goods retailer had lost 29.19% over the past month.
+This has lagged the Retail-Wholesale sector's loss of 6.04% and the S&P 500's loss of 0.91% in that time.

-Investors will be hoping for strength from Bed Bath & Beyond as it approaches its next earnings release.
-The company is expected to report EPS of $0.02, down 75% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.97 billion, down 24.76% from the prior-year quarter.
+Wall Street will be looking for positivity from Bed Bath & Beyond as it approaches its next earnings report date.
+This is expected to be January 6, 2022.
+In that report, analysts expect Bed Bath & Beyond to post earnings of $0.02 per share.
+This would mark a year-over-year decline of 75%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.97 billion, down 24.76% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.83 per share and revenue of $8.19 billion.
 These totals would mark changes of +182.18% and -11.3%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Bed Bath & Beyond.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Bed Bath & Beyond.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 1.32% lower within the past month.
 Bed Bath & Beyond is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note that BBBY has a PEG ratio of 0.37 right now.
+Investors should also note that BBBY has a PEG ratio of 0.36 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Retail - Miscellaneous stocks are, on average, holding a PEG ratio of 0.67 based on yesterday's closing prices.
+The Retail - Miscellaneous industry currently had an average PEG ratio of 0.67 as of yesterday's close.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
 This group has a Zacks Industry Rank of 78, putting it in the top 31% of all 250+ industries.